google/skywater-pdk/README.rst

 Google, SkyWater and our partners are currently doing internal validation and test designs, including silicon validation or the released data and plan to publish these results.

-The PDK will be tagged with a production version when ready to do production design, see the ":ref:`Versioning Information`" section for a full description of the version numbering scheme.
+The PDK will be tagged with a production version when ready to do production design, see the "`Versioning Information <docs/versioning.rst>`_" section for a full description of the version numbering scheme.

 To get notified about future new releases of the PDK, and other important news, please sign up on the `skywater-pdk-announce mailing list <https://groups.google.com/forum/#!forum/skywater-pdk-announce>`_ [`join link <https://groups.google.com/forum/#!forum/skywater-pdk-announce/join>`_].

-See both the :ref:`Known Issues` section and the `SkyWater PDK GitHub issue list <https://github.com/google/skywater-pdk/issues>`_ to get more detailed information around currently known issues.
+See both the `Versioning Information <docs/known_issues.rst>`_ section and the `SkyWater PDK GitHub issue list <https://github.com/google/skywater-pdk/issues>`_ to get more detailed information around currently known issues.

 SKY130 Process Node
 ===================